Vikings roster has 17 pending free agents and plenty of holes for new leadership to fill

 The Vikings enter the offseason with 17 players scheduled to become unrestricted free agents in March, when the 2022 league year officially begins.
 New leadership will also have a decision to make on 2019 first-round center Garrett Bradbury, who has a fifth-year option in his contract.
 The deadline is May 2 for all NFL teams to extend their 2019 top picks.

-Restricted free agents can negotiate with other teams, but if the Vikings place a one-year tender, they can match any offer from another team or possibly receiver draft-pick compensation for the player being signed away.
+Restricted free agents can negotiate with other teams.
+But if the Vikings place a one-year tender, they can match any offer from another team or possibly get draft-pick compensation for the player being signed away.
 Exclusive rights free agents can't negotiate with other teams if offered a minimum one-year deal.

 Unrestricted free agents